tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdbresourceprovider/documentdbresourceprovider-headers.md

 ---

-# Common headers for the Azure Cosmos DB: REST Resource Provider for the DocumentDB API
+# Azure Cosmos DB: Common headers for the REST Resource Provider

 The following are the common request and response headers for the Resource Provider REST API.